 As stated publicly earlier this year by the Department of Labor’s wage and hour administrator, although an independent contractor relationship may not be used to evade compliance with federal labor law, “[T]he use of independent contractors [is] not inherently illegal … [and] legitimate independent contractors are an important part of our economy.”3

 So, where does FedEx Ground fall in the unintentional or intentional misclassification realm?
 At least one federal appellate court has ruled in favor of FedEx on the independent contractor issue,4 and another has stated that FedEx presents a “close case.”5 So, it is hard to place them in the category of having intentionally misclassified employees as independent contractors.

-FedEx is not unlike many other businesses that have failed to properly understand how to structure, document and implement an independent contractor relationship that can survive legal scrutiny.
+FedEx is not unlike many other businesses that have failed to properly structure, document and implement an independent contractor relationship that can survive legal scrutiny.
 In addition, companies that have not utilized customized solutions and opted for a one-size-fits-all or other “standardized” compliance approach are likely to find that they are usually ill-fitting, unsustainable or impractical.
 In any event, what may work for one company is unlikely to serve the business needs of another and might not even meaningfully enhance the company’s state of independent contractor compliance.6